 Frequently Asked Questions

-All positions require good computer and communications skills, that you be at least 18 years of age, and possess a high school diploma or G.E.D.
-However, because we specialize in insurance and financial services, most of our positions require prior experience in these areas.
-To view a list of our current job openings, please visit our online job board.
+All positions require good computer and communications skills, that you be at least 18 years of age, be eligible to work in the U.S. and possess a high school diploma or G.E.D.
+However, because we specialize in insurance and financial services, most of our positions require prior experience in these areas as well.

 SDI Staffing is committed to assisting candidates in their job searches.
 Although we cannot guarantee job placements, we will do our best to consider each candidate for positions which they qualify based on their background and skills in conjunction with what our clients are seeking.